simoniz0r/yadshot/README.md

 # Install/Uninstall

+Dependencies: slop, imagemagick or ffmpeg, yad, xclip, curl, grabc (optional - for use with color picker)

 To install yadshot just clone this repo, `cd` into the cloned git directory, and run `sudo make install` as shown below:

 ```